 We realize that the health care billing process can be confusing.
 This page will help you better understand the process and what you can do to help at each step.
 For more information, see

-In addition to the information below, we recommend downloading this guide to understanding health care pricing from Healthcare Financial Managment Association:
+In addition to the information below, we recommend reading about healthcare prices and how to avoid unexpected medical bills from the Healthcare Financial Management Association.